-Wildlife tourism is big business in the gap year industry now, and when you set off on your gap year it is highly likely that you will come across a number of animals that are used some way in the tourist industry, whether that be the more traditional zoos or aquariums, touts selling pictures with small animals in crowded tourist spots, animal rides or treks or even the increasingly common animal sanctuaries, rehabilitation centres and the subsequent volunteering opportunities.
+Wildlife tourism is big business in the gap year industry and has been for many years.
+Over the last few decades the industry has seen a boom in experiences and facilities that offer travellers the chance to see or get up close and personal with a variety of animals, whether that be the more traditional zoos or aquariums, touts selling pictures with small animals in crowded tourist spots, animal rides or treks or even the increasingly common animal sanctuaries, rehabilitation centres and the subsequent voluntourism opportunities.

-That is why it is essential that backpackers and tourists alike are educated on the issues around wildlife tourism and make the right choices to support organisations that make animal welfare and conservation, and not profit, their primary concern.
+That is why it is essential that all travellers are educated on the issues around wildlife tourism and make the right choices to support organisations that make animal welfare and conservation, and not profit, their primary concern.

 Avoiding Bad Practices.

 Experimenting with new foods and delving into local cuisines is on of the undeniable pleasures of round the world travel, and the vast majority of the time this is absolutely fine.
-However there are times when you will come across certain things on the menu that may look unique and tantalising, but have a darker story behind them than most menus.
-Various exotic meats and dishes such as shark fin or birds nest soup for example are often supplied by the illegal wildlife trade and help to undermine conservation efforts, and that is nothing compared to the brutality of how some of these dishes ingredients are obtained.
+However there are times when you will come across certain things on the menu that may look unique and tantalising, but have a darker story behind them than you may realise at first.
+Various exotic meats and dishes such as shark fin or birds nest soup for example are often supplied by the illegal wildlife trade, sometimes involve eating endangered or at risk species and help to undermine conservation efforts, and that is nothing compared to the brutality of how some of these dishes ingredients are obtained.

 Want a picture posing with a docile tiger or cuddling a baby monkey?
 Want a selfie with a sloth?
 You may just be contributing to the abuse of the animals involved.
 There are issues with vendors offering pictures with animals in heavily touristed areas, as well as travellers themselves expecting the opportunity in certain rehabilitation centres or sanctuaries where the animals should be getting less human interaction, not more.
 There are obviously some incidences where getting a photograph with an animal will be absolutely fine, but it is essential that the general public is educated on the issues involved so that they can make informed and ethical choices.

 If you plan on visiting any animal attraction or doing any activity that involves animals, it is essential that you do as much research as you can beforehand.
-If you research before you leave, then use the tools, advice and information from websites such as the WSPA or the WWF to research the types of issues you may come across in the countries you are visiting, any potential things to look out for and avoid.
+If you research before you leave, then use the tools, advice and information from websites such as the World Animal Protection to research the types of issues you may come across in the countries you are visiting, any potential things to look out for and avoid.